sath111/BUS-ARCHITECTURE-SUITE/README.md

 * **FIFO-Based Buffering:** Absorbs burst or back-to-back requests while RAM access is ongoing.
 * **Modular FSM Design:** Separates write and read handling, improving clarity and testability.
 * **Synchronous RAM Support:** Clean integration with clocked RAMs, suitable for ASIC or FPGA use.

+## Summary
+This repository is the result of a personal exploration into on-chip bus protocols and memory-mapped system design.
+Motivated by a desire to deeply understand how real-world SoC buses operate, I independently designed and implemented RAM modules compatible with AXI4-Full, TileLink, and APB protocols.

+Each module adheres to the core principles of its respective protocol, supports essential features like burst transfers and byte strobes, and is written in clean, modular Verilog.
+All designs were verified via custom testbenches and waveform inspection, without relying on third-party IPs or automation tools.